Brussels Airlines announces the opening of the Brussels-Ljubljana line

 The Republic of Slovenia has been an EU member since May 2004 and will be the first of the recent Member States to host the EU Presidency.
 The country is enjoying a prosperous economic development, and its economic levels are on line with the EU convergence levels, it in fact recently introduced the euro.
 This is a great boom to the country as well as to the tourism industry and Ljubljana airport.

-Reasons enough for Brussels Airlines, the airline based in the European capital, to launch a 6 weekly service between Ljubljana and Brussels.
+Reasons enough for Brussels Airlines, the airline based in the European capital, to launch a 6 weekly service between Brussels Airport and Lubljana.
+The flight schedule is ideal for business trips, city trips and short holidays.Timetable

-With fares starting from 49,99 euro one-way in b.light economy travel class all taxes included, Brussels Airlines offers a perfect travel solution.
-The earlier tickets are booked, the cheaper they are.
+With low fares starting from 49,99 euro one way in b.light economy travel class all taxes included, Brussels Airlines offers a perfect travel solution.